"""Horizontal and vertical regridding module."""

 parameters for existing schemes, as well as the use of more advanced

-schemes for example for unstructured meshes.
+schemes for example for unstructured grids.

 To use this functionality, a dictionary must be passed for the scheme with